praveen2111/plant-leaf-classification/README.md

 Having diseases in plants or crops is not good and detecting what kind of disease it is can really help to make right decisions to remove/prevent the disease.
 And Deep Learning can really helps in detecting all kinds of plant diesease very accuratly and can be runned through webpages or even mobile phones.

 ## How it is used?
 It is really easy to use.
-Just go to [this](our link) link.
+Just go to this link: "https://plant-leaf-classification.herokuapp.com/".
 And upload your plant leaf image.
 After uploading the image, the process will automatically start where the deep learning model will take the image and after a few seconds later, predictions will be shown.

 ![Screenshot (11)](https://user-images.githubusercontent.com/54503215/102689553-00d34100-4225-11eb-8f34-31c82bd6fc03.png)